Generators of split extensions of Abelian groups by cyclic groups: Preliminary results

 \subsection{The ring of univariate Laurent polynomials and its quotients}

-Because the structure of the $R$-module $M$ fully determines $G$, and because $R$ is a quotient of $\Z\br{\Z} \simeq \ZX$, the ring of univariate Laurent polynomials over $\Z$, this ring plays a prominent role in the article.
+Because the structure of the $R$-module $M$ fully determines $G$, and because $R$ is a quotient of $\Z\br{\Z} \simeq \ZX$, the ring of univariate Laurent polynomials over $\Z$ plays a prominent role in this article.
 In this section, we collect preliminary facts about $\ZX$ and its quotients.
-These facts relate to row reduction of matrices over $R$ and unit group description; they impact directly the count of Nielsen equivalence classes in our applications.
+These facts pertain to row reduction of matrices over $R$ and unit group description; they enable us to count precisely Nielsen equivalence classes in our applications.

 A ring $R$ is said to be \emph{completable} if every unimodular row over $R$ can be completed into an invertible square matrix over $R$, or equivalently, if $\GL_n(R)$ acts transitively on $\U_n(R)$ for every $n \ge 1$.